Infineon/mqtt/README.md

 The virtual APIs pipe the API requests over IPC to the primary core where the API is actually executed and the result is passed back to the secondary core.
 This virtualization abstracts out the implementation details and complexity of IPC, thus making multi-core connectivity application development simple.

-For more information on virtualization, see the [Virtual Connectivity Manager](https://github.com/Infineon/virtual-connectivity-manager) library.
+For more information on virtualization, see the [Virtual Connectivity Manager]( https://github.com/Infineon/virtual-connectivity-manager ) library.

 ## Features

-All features supported by the [AWS IoT device SDK MQTT library](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/202103.00) are supported by this library.
+All features supported by the [AWS IoT device SDK MQTT library]( https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/202103.00 ) are supported by this library.

 Some of the key features include:

+- Supports Wi-Fi and Ethernet connections

 - MQTT 3.1.1 client